fhiso/legacy-format/data-model.md

 :   .`[SOUR]`.`[DATA]`.`[AGNC]`
 :   (`[Event]`).`[AGNC]`

+Payload
+:   A *line string*.
+It is RECOMMENDED that implementations support payloads of at least 120 characters.

+Substructures
+:   None

 ####  Context .`[SOUR]`.`[DATA]`.`[AGNC]`

 Description
 :   The organization, institution, corporation, person, or other entity that has authority or control interests in the associated context.
 For example, an organization responsible for creating and/or archiving records.

-Payload
-:   A string.
-It is RECOMMENDED that implementations support payloads of at least 120 characters.

-Substructures
-:   None

 #### Context (`[Event]`).`[AGNC]`

 Description
 :   The organization, institution, corporation, person, or other entity that has authority or control interests in the associated context.
 For example, an employer of a person of an associated occupation, or a church that administered rites or event.

-Payload
-:   A string.
-It is RECOMMENDED that implementations support payloads of at least 120 characters.

-Substructures
-:   None